FredericFerriere/AWS_mySQL_RDS_pythonAccess/README.md

 # AWS mySQL RDS pythonAccess
-## steps to setup and access data in RDS instance from python scripts located on an EC2 instance
+Steps to setup and access data in RDS instance from python scripts located on an EC2 instance

 In this AWS project, we will create a database located on a RDS instance only accessible from an EC2 instance.
 We will then run Python scripts from the EC2 instance to:
  * add data to the database